 14. Experiment with blue black for a hotel feel

-Inspired by the bathrooms you've seen in boutique hotels?
+Inspired by the bathroom paint color schemes you've seen in boutique hotels?
 You can achieve this look yourself with a deep, dark, inky shade for walls, but keep ceilings and floors white to help bounce light around – and add texture and glamour with artworks, gilded mirrors and, if there's space, an armchair (although you can add similar luxe with a deep pile bath mat and fluffy towels).

 15. Want a country-style feel?
-Choose pale green
+Choose a pale sage green

-If you're after a country-style feel for your bathroom, picking a paint colour in a natural shade, and matching it with wood and a soft, creamy white, will give you the desired effect.
-A whole room of pastel green could be a bit much so pinch this trick and only paint a quarter of the way up the wall so the pastel colour doesn't overwhelm the space.
+If you're after a country-style feel, picking a bathroom paint color in a natural shade, and matching it with wood and a soft, creamy white, will give you the desired effect.
+A whole room of pastel green could be a bit much so pinch this trick and only paint a quarter of the way up the wall so the pastel color doesn't overwhelm the space.

-Want to give your bathroom a splash of colour but don't fancy committing to painting any walls?
+Want to give your bathroom a splash of color but don't fancy committing to painting any walls?
 Try painting the door instead.
-We love how this deep blue (try something like Farrow & Ball's Stiffkey Blue) looks in this clean, all-white bathroom, adding just the right amount of colour to stop the space from look too clinical.
+We love how this deep blue (try something like Farrow & Ball's Stiffkey Blue (opens in new tab)) looks in this clean, all-white bathroom, adding just the right amount of color to stop the space from look too clinical.

 Check out how easy to can be to paint an interior door yourself with our step-by-step guide.